0xrajneesh/Linux-File-System-Analysis/README.md

 Expected Output: Number of lines containing "password" in each file.

 ### Exercise 5: Mounting and Unmounting File Systems
+The mount command in Linux is an essential tool in digital forensics for accessing and analyzing disk images and partitions without altering their content.
+Here are some ways to use the mount command effectively in digital forensics:

 Step1: List mounted file systems: